tc39/proposal-cancelable-promises/Cancel Tokens.md

 #### Example: "last"

 The [last](https://github.com/domenic/last) library is useful in scenarios such as autocompletes or search-on-input to ensure only the most recent result comes back.
 Its README gives more details on how it works.
-Here we show how `CancelToken.any` can be used to implement a version of `last` which not only ignores any previous requests, but cancels them.
+Here we show how `CancelToken.race` can be used to implement a version of `last` which not only ignores any previous requests, but cancels them.

 ```js
 // Input: a function which takes a cancel token as its final argument